RazrFalcon/resvg/crates/resvg/tests/README.md

 This is how the SVG files should be rendered.
 While `resvg/tests/png` contains PNGs rendered by the resvg itself and used only for regression testing.

-## License

-MIT

-The library itself is under the MPL2.0, but tests are under MIT, so you can do whatever you want with them.